-FROM: ARTHUR B. CULVAHOUSE, JR. Original Signed by ABC COUNSEL TO THE PRESIDENT
+ARTHUR B. CULVAHOUSE, JR. Original COUNSEL TO THE PRESIDENT

-SUBJECT: Ronald Reagan Presidential Library Foundation --Donations from Foreign Entities or Individuals
+Ronald Reagan Presidential Library Foundation -- Donations from Foreign Entities or Individuals

 As you requested, Counsel's Office has examined the advisability of the Ronald Reagan Presidential Library Foundation accepting gifts from foreign entities or individuals that are not affiliated with foreign governments.
 As a preliminary matter, we note that as a private, non-profit corporation the Foundation should clear any proposed actions which may raise legal questions with its private counsel.